equivalentideas/independent-archive-principles/independent-archive-principles.md

 ### Work together

 Invite feedback and new perspectives.
-The network enables these projects and makes them valuable by massively increasing how information can be combined.
+The network enables these projects and makes them valuable by massively increasing how information can be combined—support the network in turn.
 Provide helpful links between projects as much as possible.
 Share and discuss your methods.

 ### Be wary of other people’s ideas